iximiuz/client-go-examples/README.md

 # Kubernetes client-go examples

-Collection of mini-programs covering various [client-go](https://github.com/kubernetes/client-go) use cases.
+A collection of mini-programs covering various [client-go](https://github.com/kubernetes/client-go) use cases inspired by [client-go/examples](https://github.com/kubernetes/client-go/tree/master/examples).
 The intention (at least so far) is to test (more or less) fresh version of Go and packages against a few latest Kubernetes versions.